Use of Probiotics in Rabbits

 Hollister et al., 1990.
 Effects of dietary probiotics and acidifiers on performance of weanling rabbits.
 J. Appl.
 Rabbit Res.
 1990; 10:172-174.

-The topic of feeding probiotics to a rabbit remains controversial, but since there is no reported harm and no known side effects, it can be given to a rabbit with GI problems or undergoing an oral antibiotic therapy.
+The subject of administering probiotics to rabbits is a contentious one, but given the absence of reported harm and no known side effects, it is considered safe for rabbits with gastrointestinal problems or undergoing oral antibiotic therapy.

 e-mail: info@medirabbit.com